arosario513/oxipass-tui/README.md

 - **Entry types:** Login, Payment, Note
 - **Encryption:** AES-256-GCM with Argon2 key derivation, deflate-compressed before encryption
+- **Keyfile support:** optional `.opkey` file as a second factor, the vault cannot be opened without both the master password and the keyfile
-- **Password generator:** configurable length and character sets, entropy display, zxcvbn strength scoring
+- **Password generator:** configurable length and character sets, entropy display, zxcvbn strength scoring shown in both the generator and the preview pane
 - **Clipboard:** OSC 52 terminal escape sequence which works in any modern terminal without X11/Wayland libraries
+- **Copy picker:** press `c` to choose any field to copy, not just the primary secret
+- **Multiline notes** on all entry types; `Enter` inserts a newline, `Alt+Enter` submits
 - **Live search** across all entry fields
 - **Preview pane** with inline reveal toggle for secrets